francoism90/dotfiles/README.md

 #### Fish

-Install fish in the OpenSUSE distrobox container (this is recommended over global installation):
+Install fish in the OpenSUSE distrobox container using BoxBuddy (this is recommended over system packages):

 ```bash
 # zypper install fish ibm-plex-mono-fonts ibm-plex-sans-fonts ibm-plex-serif-fonts